 When the center became more established, Lassonde increased his commitment to $13 million in 2006.
 Since then, what is now called the Lassonde Entrepreneur Institute has grown to reach more than 5,000 students every year.
 It has also helped the U become one of the leading institutions in the country for technology commercialization and a top-ranked school for entrepreneurship.

-Seeing the growth of the Lassonde Institute, Lassonde decided to increase his commitment again in 2013 by donating an additional $12 million – for $25 million total – to build a new home for student entrepreneurs at the U. The building is called the Lassonde Studios.
-The $45 million, 148,000-square-foot facility will merge 412 unique residences with a 20,000 “garage” for student entrepreneurs.
+Lassonde increased his commitment again in 2014 by donating an additional $12 million – for $25 million total – to help the center to become an institute and build a new home for student entrepreneurs at the U. The building is called the Lassonde Studios.
+The $45 million, 160,000-square-foot facility will merge 412 unique residences with a 20,000-square-foot “garage” for student entrepreneurs.
 “It’s going to be the first of its kind in the United States, in the world, and it will truly distinguish the U in terms of entrepreneurship,” Lassonde said.

 Lassonde’s vision for the Lassonde Entrepreneur Institute is to provide students with hands-on experiences that will define their educations and lives.
 Creating startup companies and driving economic development are important, but not as important as changing students’ lives and helping them achieve success.
 “It is all about the student experience,” Lassonde said.
 “It’s to give hands-on experience to become an entrepreneur.”